zmercedes/RubeGoldbergVR/README.md

  	- left hand activates arc on tp press that shows teleport point at the end
  	- right hand activates object menu for object placing
  1. [x] 1. add teleportation
- 	- arc erupts from controller tip which connects to a target at the other end, denotes teleport point
+ 	- arc erupts from controller tip which connects to a target at the other end, denotes teleport target
  	- reworked arc renderer serveral times, now uses parabolic raycaster to determine time to target, then renders an arc.
  2. [x] 2. add object grabbing/throwing